-Then Simon Peter, who had a sword, drew it and struck the high priest’s servant, cutting off his right ear.
-(The servant’s name was Malchus.)
-(John 18:10)
+Then Simon Peter, who had a sword, drew it and struck the high priest's servant, cutting off his right ear.
+(The servant's name was Malchus.)
+Jesus commanded Peter, "Put your sword away!
+Shall I not drink the cup the Father has given me?"
+(John 18:11)

 One point is that his close disciples - at least Peter and another - were carrying swords.
 Why were some of Jesus' "close" disciples - often portrayed as "the twelve" - carrying swords?
 Did Jesus have an army or something?